shana9pm/CSDS-Material-and-Solution/README.md

 **The spirit** of this lab is to get you to think about different trade-offs that unstructured and structured data provide to you, as the developer.

-**We will discuss learning from this lab in lecture on Wednesday March 9th, so it will be most beneficial if attempted before lecture that day**

 # Setup